 A crime is a crime.
 It makes sense to hire an experienced attorney regardless of the severity of the offense.
 Aside from the jail time and fines, a misdemeanor can also prevent you from getting the job of your choice.
 Additionally, it can disqualify you from holding certain professional licenses.
 Don't play with your future.
 If you are accused of a misdemeanor offense, it is important to hire a criminal law attorney to review your case.

-In Utah, contact Spencer and Jensen PLLC for help with criminal law matters.
+In Utah, contact T.R.
+Spencer Law Office for help with criminal law matters.
 An experienced lawyer can assist you during all stages of the process.